Cute pet dog with a red retro alarm clock as Daylight Saving Time ends.

 Many dogs need to go outside for a potty break first thing in the morning.

-When you sleep in for an extra hour, your pup might be confused and sit next to your bed waiting for you to put on your slippers and grab the leash.
+When you sleep in for an extra hour, your pup might be confused.
+They may sit next to your bed waiting for you to put on your slippers and grab the leash.
 If you ignore their pleas, they might not be able to hold it in.
-An unfortunate plan or rug to will be the spot to do their morning business.
+An unfortunate rug may just become the spot where they choose to do their morning business.

 If your dog is used to eating at a certain time, they might be a bit upset when breakfast or dinner is coming an hour late.